Kelsey Wakefield

 Kelsey Wakefield (born 1 June 1991) is an Australian water polo player.
-Before choosing water polo, she competed in the high jump at a state and national level.
 Wakefield has been a member of the Australia women's national water polo team at the junior starting in 2006 and senior level starting in 2009.
 She earned a silver medal at the 2010 FINA World League, a gold medal at the 2011 Canada Cup and a bronze medal at the 2011 FINA Junior World Championships.
-Wakefield won a championship as a member of the 2011 Brisbane Barracudas squad in the National Water Polo League and has been selected for the preliminary Australian water polo team for the 2012 Summer Olympics.
-As part of the Aussie Stingers, Wakefield represented Australia at the Rio de Janeiro 2016 Summer Olympics in women's water polo.
+Wakefield won a championship as a member of the 2011 Brisbane Barracudas squad in the National Water Polo League.
+As part of the Aussie Stingers, Wakefield represented Australia at the 2016 Summer Olympics.

-Personal
+Personal life

 Wakefield was born on 1 June 1991 in Gold Coast, Queensland.
 She is 178 cm tall and weighs 64 kg.
 She has a wingspan of 183 cm, and is left-handed.

 While she was growing up, Wakefield's house had a backyard pool, where she used to train with her sister, Brittany.
 As a five-year-old, she watched the Olympics on television and dreamed of competing at the Games.

 Wakefield attended Trinity Lutheran College, and was a straight-A student.
 Beyond water polo, while in school, she also competed in the high jump.
 In 2006, after winning the Queensland state championships, and setting a Queensland age group record and personal best of 166 cm, she competed in the U16 national athletics competition.
 In 2007, she finished fourth in her age group in high jump at the national championships.
 In 2008, she competed at the Queensland U20 state athletics championships in the event, finishing second with a 165 cm.
 She eventually chose water polo over the high jump because she preferred to play a team sport.
 Her departure from the sport was also a result of conflicting training times between it and water polo.